Incredibox

 Incredibox (also stylized as INCREDiBOX or incredibox) is a 2009 beatboxing-based music video game created, developed, and published by the French company So Far So Good (SFSG).
 The concept of the game is users dragging and dropping sound icons on different characters to make music.
 The player can find combos to unlock animated bonuses and record mixes to integrate a ranking.
 An automatic mode is also available to generate an endless composition of randomness.

-The name "Incredibox" is a combination of the words "incredible" and the music the game is based on, "beatbox."
+The name "Incredibox" is a portmanteau of "incredible" and "beatbox", a form of vocal percussion.

 The game was released on many devices.
 It started as an iOS app for the iPad on March 28, 2016.
 It was then updated on September 24, 2016, for the iPhone.
 An Android version was released on December 15, 2017, on Google Play.
 It was made available on the Amazon Appstore on April 19, 2018.
 A desktop version was made for the Mac App Store on November 15, 2018, and the Microsoft Store on December 11, 2018.
 It was soon made available for Steam members on April 30, 2021.
 As of January 2023, the app has reached 2 million sales across all stores.

 Gameplay

+A screenshot from Incredibox V6: Alive; the usable sounds are located in the bottom part of the screen, three animated bonuses are in the upper part.

 In Incredibox, players start by choosing one of nine musical styles.
 The player is then provided with an interface of seven identical-looking virtual beatboxers.
 The characters' face is a caricature of the musical composer and voice of the game, Paul Malburet, better known as Incredible Polo.
 In the space below, there are twenty "icons" which are divided into four categories: Beats, Effects, Melodies, and Voices.
 Each category has five sounds that all share the same color palette, depending on each of the version's theme.
 Each icon is a unique a cappella sound loop to drag-and-drop onto the characters from a range of hats, sunglasses, masks, headphones or other items that dress them as they are used and let them sing in rhythm with each other.
 To fine-tune a mix, the player can also swap out new sounds, mute sounds, or do a solo on one of them.

 If the player creates a specific combination of five sounds, it's possible to unlock an animated bonus of a few seconds.
 For each musical style, there are three bonuses, which can be unlocked through different combinations of icons.
 Players can also record all their mixes and share it on social media via a URL.
 Contributors can listen and vote for their favorite tracks, with some gaining enough votes to be listed on a Top 50 chart within the official website and apps.
 For users who want to listen to an endless mix, an automatic mode can play loops of each version at random.